ongyx/ox/README.md

-# oxlang: the ox programming language 🐂
+# ox: the ox programming language 🐂

 ox is a intepreted, dynamic programming language inspired by [Cub] (no relation to the [2011] one.)
 Its syntax borrows heavily from Cub itself and [golang].